18 Corporate Wellness Ideas and Wellness Activities for 2023

-Health events happen in virtually every town and city in the United States and make great wellness activities.
-The problem is many people within their communities don’t realize these events are taking place because they are not well advertised.
+Health events happen in virtually every town and city in the United States and make great solutions for corporate wellness ideas.
+The problem is that many people within their communities don’t realize these events are taking place because they are not well advertised.

 Make sure all your employees know about these local health events.
 They could be events or healthy workplace initiatives for nutrition, fitness, marathon running, 5K competitions, and so on.
 Anything that helps get your employees active in their nutrition and health is something you should market to them.

-Try putting up posters on the walls in the break room and advertisements on a bulletin board which lets employees know about these events, and when and where they’re going to be held.
+Try putting up posters on the walls in the break room and advertisements on a bulletin board that let employees know about these events, and when and where they’re going to be held.

 If your corporation is a sponsor of the event, then that is even better because it makes the employees feel like they’re part of the group that’s going there.
 The more you advertise these events, the more it will get your employees involved in community events.

-Newsletters are one of the most effective ways in providing wellness content to your employees.
-Don’t just include a few wellness articles in the newsletter, though.
+Newsletters are one of the most effective ways of providing wellness content to your employees.
+Don’t just include a few wellness articles in the employee newsletter, though.

 If they’re on their break and want to kill some time, they can read the newsletter and get the wellness information that it contains.
 Just keep copies of the newsletter in the break room as well as the work area so it is readily available for them to pick up and read.

-If something in the newsletter appeals to them, they can just take the newsletter home and follow the wellness advice from there.
+If something in the newsletter appeals to them, they can just take the newsletter home and follow the corporate wellness ideas advice from there.